Godfrey22152/Train-Ticket-Reservation-System-Application/Self-Hosted-VM/README.md

 - **Network Issues**: Ensure that port `9000` is accessible on your host machine.
 - **Permissions**: If you encounter permission issues with Docker, ensure your user is added to the Docker group within the VM or adjust permissions as needed in the provisioning script.
+- **Permission Denied (Public Key) Error**: Ensure your SSH keys are properly configured if you encounter permission issues when pushing to a remote Git repository.
+- **Port Forwarding Issues**: Ensure port 9000 is not being used by another application on your host machine.

+For additional help, refer to the [Vagrant documentation](https://www.vagrantup.com/docs).

 ## License